 Anyway, it seems to be invalid in the CIDOC CRM and I'm just reporting what the automated test finds.
 If it's getting too messy we always have the option to disable checks and mention it somewhere (like our shortcuts).

-#5 Updated by Stefan Eichert almost 4 years ago
+#5 Updated by Stefan Eichert about 4 years ago

 Good you checked it.
 I did not know that E59 is not included into the E1 subclasses (Though I was very sure about it ;-).
 But it is absolutely true, as the CRM Documentation says.
 I would suggest a workaround and as you said, we could modify the checks and allow E55 + E59 in our system and mention it somewhere.